-Kids How to Make a Luminary with Kitten Images on Tin Cans DIY
+How To Make Kitten Luminary on Cans DIY

 The Cute Kitten Tin Can Luminary

-A luminary (the plural is luminaria or the English-style word luminaries) is a light within a container such as a paper bag or other open-topped vessel.
+A luminary (the plural is luminaria or luminaries) is a light within a container such as a paper bag or other open-topped vessel.
 They are fun any time of year.
-With the availability of battery-operated flickering pseudo-votives, luminaries need not be dangerous or too hot to handle.
-Although some luminaria are merely the “lit from within” container (this works best with the paper bag variety), others have a picture on the container made by tiny holes.
+With the availability of inexpensive battery-operated flickering votives, luminaries need not be dangerous or too hot to handle.
+Although some luminaria are solely a light within a container (this works best with the paper bag variety), others have a container using tiny holes on the sides to make a picture.
 This craft of creating a luminary with holes outlining a kitten’s image can be done by older children and adults.

 Empty, food cans (ranging from 6 ounces to 2 pound size)